 - Incidentally, the PARK BRAKE annunicator should always illuminate in the gauge cluster after ONE click.
 If it doesn't, expect to do some troubleshooting that is outside the scope of this article.

 - I found it necessary to readjust the parking brake after I completed the break-in procedure.
 Since I had already tweaked the adjusters at the wheels I simply tightened each cable's adjustment nut by an equal number of turns in order to preserve the symmetry I worked hard to establish.

 I did the initial adjustment on my car in about 20 minutes and the second adjustment following the break-in in only a few minutes.
 The brakes now start to grab at around 3 clicks and the handle is firm at 5-6 clicks.
 Good enough for me.

 Test Drive and Break-In

-When you're ready to take the car for a test drive, hop in and press the brake pedal several times.
-The first few times you press the pedal it will feel soft, but will firm up nicely when the pistons are once again pushed out of the calipers and close up the gap between the pads and the rotor.
-If the pedal continues to feel soft, you may have some air in the system that should be bled before you drive the vehicle.
+When you're ready to take the car for a test drive hop in and press the brake pedal several times.
+The first few times you press the pedal it will feel soft but will firm up nicely when the pistons are once again pushed out of the calipers and close up the gap between the pads and the rotors.
+If the pedal continues to feel soft there may be some air in the system that should be bled before the vehicle is driven.
 This is much more likely if you have bled the brakes for any number of reasons.
 The average brake job will not introduce any air into the system.

 Most people seem to get 30K out of a set of front brakes and 60K out of the rears.
 These intervals are highly dependent upon driving style and whether you have equipped the car with larger wheels and tires.